-- The submission has not been previously published, nor is it at another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published, nor is it at another journal for consideration.

 The submission file is a PDF file.
 (The source file is also recommended to be submitted.
 The illustrations and figures are of high resolution and quality).

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 - The formatting and style are as in the sample file in doc.

 - References closely follow the recommended format (see sample file in doc).

 - Where available, DOIs or URLs have been provided for the references.